[INTERVIEW] Exploring the new EU VAT rules in a post-Brexit market

 Discover in 3min30 the key points to keep in mind

-So, what are the new value-added tax rules about?
+So, what are the value-added tax rules about?

 - Country-specific value-added tax thresholds are being removed: sellers must now charge and collect VAT in every country where their B2C sales in the EU exceed €10,000.

-- One-Stop-Shop portals will be set up in each EU Member State so that local VAT is collected at a single point, regardless of where the goods are sold in the EU,
+- One-Stop-Shop portals has been set up in each EU Member State so that local VAT is collected at a single point, regardless of where the goods are sold in the EU,

 This article could also be of interest for you: [BREXIT] Everything you need to know about VAT and the new EU rules, from 1st July